ColeBallard/mozart/README.md

 # Mozart

 ## Description
-App that transforms a spotify playlist into a new song using machine learning.
+App that uses a spotify playlist to make a new song using machine learning.

 ## Design
 - have user input a playlist with 10-30 songs